simonmichael/hledger/doc/SPEC-lots.md

 portion, which is posted last, so it is still checked after the full original quantity.

+During lot calculation, the fee's dispose portion selects lots *before* the transfer pair does (`processTransaction` handles fee-split disposes first): the disposal method in effect thus applies to the full pre-transfer lot set - under default FIFO the fee consumes the oldest lot - and the transfer carries the remainder (#2692).
+Other disposes still run after transfers, so a lot transferred in can be disposed in the same transaction.

 Auto-splitting also works when the outflow amount is inferred by balancing (eg from a balance assignment): after resolving a transaction's balance assignments, the balancer applies the fee auto-split before checking